-MATERIALS OF ENGINEERING
+MATERIALS FOR ENGINEERING

-A presentation of the physical properties of common materials used in structures and machines, together with descriptions of their manufacture and fabrications.
-Testing Machines and Standard Tests.
+A presentation of the physical properties of common perials used in structures and machines, together with deriptions of their manufacture and fabrications.
+Testing phines and Standard Tests.

-TEXT: Properties of Materials of Engineering, Murphy, (International Text Book).
+TEXT: Properties of Materials of Engineering, Murphy (International Text Book) all a